redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 Strips spaces to the right of the string. *Type*: rvalue.

+#### `seeded_rand`

+Takes an integer max value and a string seed value and returns a repeatable random integer smaller than max.
+Like `fqdn_rand`, but does not add node specific data to the seed.  *Type*: rvalue.

 #### `shuffle`

 Randomizes the order of a string or array elements. *Type*: rvalue.